Rural Interface Areas

 Land Use Allocations

-As a part of watershed analysis and project planning, work with local individuals and groups, including fire protection districts, to identify and address concerns related to possible impacts of proposed management activities on Rural Interface Areas.
+As a part of watershed analysis and project planning, work with local individuals and groups, including fire protection districts, to identify and address concerns related to possible impacts of proposed management activities on rural interface areas.

-Eliminate or mitigate public hazards.
+Eliminate or mitigate public hazards such as abandoned rock quarries.

-Use dust abatement measures on roads during BLM timber harvest operations or other BLM commodity hauling.
+Where needed, use dust abatement measures on roads during BLM timber harvest operations or other BLM commodity hauling.
 Encourage and enforce dust abatement measures when haulers use BLM roads under permits and right-of-way agreements.